 Let me tell you 'bout the birds and the bees

 How hot and spicy a writer goes is strictly personal.
-If they stray from their comfort level you're going to notice.
-I've never been a fan of purple prose - those flowery ridiculous descriptions for body parts and the act itself.
-That said, it shouldn't be crude either, nor should it be gratuitous.
+If they stray from their comfort level, you're going to notice.
+I've never been a fan of purple prose - those flowery ridiculous descriptions for body parts and the intimate act itself.
+That said, sex shouldn't be crude either, nor should it be gratuitous.

 Over the years however, I've noticed a change.
-With the growing popularity of e-readers women are buying hotter books without the guilt and embarassment.
-That means that the lines are blurring.
-Mainstream romances are including more descriptive scenes and over time I predict the subcategory of erotic romance (romantica) will disappear entirely though I could be wrong.
+With the growing popularity of e-readers, women are buying hotter books without the guilt and embarassment.
+That means the lines are blurring.
+Mainstream romances are trending sensual and include more descriptive scenes.
+Over time, I predict the subcategory of erotic romance (romantica) will disappear entirely, though I could be wrong.